Walnut: Inks and dyes

 Walnut husks can be used to make durable ink for writing and drawing.
 It is thought to have been used by artists including Leonardo da Vinci and Rembrandt.

 Walnut husk pigments are used as a brown dye for fabric and were used in classical Rome and medieval Europe for dyeing hair.

-Woodworking

-The fine, straight-grained wood of the black walnut is highly valued as a furniture wood, wall paneling, automobile interiors, and for gunstocks.

 Cleaning

-The United States Army once used ground walnut shells for abrasive blasting to clean aviation parts because of low cost and low abrasive qualities.
+The US Army once used ground walnut shells for abrasive blasting to clean aviation parts because of low cost and low abrasive qualities.
 However, an investigation of a fatal Boeing CH-47 Chinook helicopter crash (11 September 1982, in Mannheim, Germany) revealed that walnut shell grit had clogged an oil port, leading to the accident and the discontinuation of walnut shells as a cleaning agent.

 Commercially, crushed walnut shells are still used outside of aviation for low-abrasive, less-toxic cleaning and blasting applications.

-Phytochemicals

-Walnut hulls contain diverse phytochemicals, such as polyphenols, that stain hands and can cause skin irritation.
-Seven phenolic compounds, including ferulic acid, vanillic acid, coumaric acid, syringic acid, myricetin, and juglone were identified in walnut husks.
-Juglone, the predominant phenolic, was found in concentrations of 2-4% fresh weight.
+In the oil and gas industry, deep bed filters of ground walnut shell are used for "polishing" (filtering) oily contaminates from water.